 We like the Diamondback here at All Ellipticals, as it definitely gives you plenty of workout options...wide array of programs, heart rate targeting, resistance levels and incline capability.

-As such it is definitely worth considering, as well as the other ellipticals in the $2000-$3000 range, so see if it appeals to you.
+As such it is definitely worth considering, but you may be better off with one of the other ellipticals in the $2000-$3000 range, so take a look at those as well to se if you prefer any of the others.

 Diamondback often offers free shipping, money back guarantees and special discounts, so try to take advantage of those if you can.
-The list price is close to $2,900, but if you can find it on sale for under $2400 it's a pretty solid deal.
+The list price is close to $2,900, but if you can find it on sale for under $2300 it's a decent deal.

 Here is your chance to rant or rave about the elliptical you use at home or at the fitness center.